Skip to main content

 • Supporting them whilst they are in the secure estate to agree a plan for their release and to ensure successful progression

-• Making contact with the young person or their Youth Justice (YJ) worker within 10 days of the notification of release
+• Making contact with the young person or their Youth Justice worker within 10 days of the notification of release

 • Offering a blend of support incorporating group sessions, interviews, signposting and referral to appropriate employment, education or training